All Episodes

 And so we filed under FOIA to the Secret Service as a federal agency.

-And so absolutely and I I've noticed that too I mean I haven't done as deep of a dive as you have I'm sure but I've noticed too that they've more information has come out from them.
+I mean, I haven't done as deep of a dive as you have, I'm sure, but I've noticed too that they've more information has come out from them.

-Maybe they tried to do the job I I don't know.
+Maybe they tried to do the job.

-And so I think if they respond and Secret Service doesn't which I think is a very um likely potential I think that's a story in and of itself right that these and we'll know too that these records exist.
+And so I think if they respond and Secret Service doesn't, which I think is a very likely potential, I think that's a story in and of itself, right?

-You can't tell me that the Butler police department has records that Secret Service and the FBI don't have and so I think it'll be really interesting and sort of undermine the Secret Service's case if they try to fight this if the Butler police department complies and gives us some of this information.
+And so I think it'll be really interesting and sort of undermine the Secret Service's case if they try to fight this, if the Butler Police Department complies and gives us some of this information.

 So I think it'll be interesting to see the difference in how the two agencies respond.